jmrnilsson/aoc-watcher/README.md

 Allows for an automated browser experience during `Advent of Code` subsmissions.
 Verified on Windows with [Firefox](https://www.mozilla.org/), [Brave](https://brave.com/) with interop against [Python](https://www.python.org/downloads/) and the latest [NodeJS LTS](https://nodejs.org/en/download/) only.
 If you prefer something else there are serveral [other tools](https://github.com/scarvalhojr/aoc-cli) that could be worth a try.
 Built with [Chrome Remote Interface](https://www.npmjs.com/package/chrome-remote-interface) and Javascript.

-- Dowloads the puzzle input.
+- Downloads the puzzle input.
 - Polls a process and reads stardard output or standard error expecting JSON.
 - Does a challange against any previous answer submissions (if any).
 - Submits and continues to part 2 and repeats.